 Lactate Threshold Training

-If you are common jogger, your LT will probably be around 60-70 percent of your maximum Oxygen uptake, whereas the anaerobic threshold at very well-trained runners, will be between 80 and 90 percent of the maximum oxygen uptake.
+If you are a common jogger, your LT will probably be around 60-70 percent of your maximum Oxygen uptake, whereas the anaerobic threshold at very well-trained runners, will be between 80 and 90 percent of the maximum oxygen uptake.

 The lactate threshold theory